vrianta/agai/readme.md

 ### Redirects
 - `Redirect(uri string)`: Redirects to another page.
-- `WithCode(uri, code)`: Redirects with a custom HTTP status code.
+- `RedirectWithCode(uri, code)`: Redirects with a custom HTTP status code.

 ### Creating Views
 #### View Directory Structure
-Each controller should have a corresponding directory under the `Views/` folder, named after the controller's `View` field.
+Each controller where view is mentioned should have a corresponding directory under the `views/` folder, named after the controller's `View` field.

 **Example:** If `View: "home"`, templates should be in `Views/home/`.